melezhik/jam/README.md

 - `--version` - print pjam version

 ## sources filter
-This feature allow you to process distinct sources, while skipping others.
+This feature allow you to process distinct sources, while skipping others, multiple sources are separated by space.

-- `--only source-one-dir source-two-dir ...`  only process given source(s). multiple sources are separated by space.
+    `--only source-one-dir source-two-dir ...`

 # pjam configuration file specification